Centripetal force

 Problem #4

 A ball of mass 0.2 kg swings in a circular path with a radius of 0.5 m.
-It has a velocity of 4 m/s.
+It has a speed of 4 m/s.
 Calculate the centripetal force acting on the ball, considering it is attached to a string.

 Solution